Evolutionary instability of selfish learning in repeated games: Evolutionary dynamics of learning rules

 \end{itemize} Note that each of these conditions disregards the performance of a learning rule against itself, i.e. $a_{\mathcal{R}\mathcal{R}}\left(n\right)$ and $a_{\mathcal{S}\mathcal{S}}\left(n\right)$.
 As we will see below, these conditions do not alone allow one to conclude anything about evolutionary stability, but they do provide reasonable classifications for a first comparison of two learning rules.

-\begin{example} In \fig{alternative_rules}b, team-based learning (maximizing $\pi_{X}+\pi_{Y}$) is exploited by selfish learning, and selfish learning exploits team-based learning (after sufficiently many learning steps).
+\begin{example} In \fig{alternative_rules}b, team-based learning (maximizing $\pi_{X}+\pi_{Y}$) is exploited by selfish learning after sufficiently many learning steps.
 In all of our examples, \FMTL{} is fair relative to selfish learning after long enough learning horizons, but it can be exploited by selfish learning on shorter timescales (e.g. \fig{replicatorDynamics}a).
 However, as the example of \fig{replicatorDynamics}a shows, \FMTL{} can still be evolutionary stable relative to selfish learning even when it is being exploited, due to the superior performance of \FMTL{} against itself relative to selfish learning against itself.
 By symmetry, any learning rule is fair relative to itself. \end{example}

 \begin{example} Selfish learning, i.e. caring about one's own payoff only, can actually still be exploited by some learning rules.
 To see why, we can formulate a learning rule that takes advantage of selfish learners.
 Suppose that $\chi >1$.
 In the donation game with benefit $b$ and cost $c$, consider the following learning rule: if $\pi_{X}\geqslant\chi\pi_{Y}$, then maximize $\pi_{X}+\pi_{Y}$; otherwise, minimize $\left|\pi_{X}-\chi\pi_{Y}\right|$.
 When $b=2$, $c=1$, $\chi =2$, and this learning rule is paired with a selfish learner, the mean payoffs to the two learners over $10^{5}$ runs are $1.1788$ and $0.5894$, respectively.
 We do not wish to dwell on this particular learning rule; rather, this example is intended simply to illustrate that even selfish learners can be exploited by learners with sufficiently coercive preferences. \end{example}